 “But he names himself after Francis of Assisi.
 Now this is a Catholic friar who lived in the late 1100s and the early 1200s, but his name of birth Giovanni Di Pietro Di Bernardone, Peter.
 He was an Italian, or Roman in the old language, a man whose name can be literally translated as Peter the Roman.'"
 (Uncanny!
 Popes' coats of arms back up prophecy.
 WND, July 27, 2013. http://www.wnd.com/2013/07/uncanny-popes-coats-of-arms-back-up-prophecy/#mgoRcmtJOAXhAwMT.99)

 The fact that he is now in Rome/Vatican City and has Italian heritage qualifies him to be a Roman (in at least some sense of the word).
-Also, since the Bible describes “clay” (pulverized rock) as part of the end time empire that God will destroy per Daniel 11:41-44, in that sense Pope Francis could be considered “Peter the Roman,” but again, just because he followed Pope Benedict XVI does not mean he must be the one that Malachy was referring to.
+Also, since the Bible describes “clay” (pulverized rock) as part of the end time empire that God will destroy per Daniel 11:41-44, in that sense Pope Francis could be considered "Peter the Roman," but again, just because he followed Pope Benedict XVI does not mean he must be the one that Malachy was referring to or that Malachy's list is right.
 But because of steps he has taken and statements he has made, Pope Francis could be this individual.
-But his age and some of his comments indicate that he might not be (see Francis not planning on being around too much longer).
+Yet his age and some of his comments suggest that he might not be (see Francis not planning on being around too much longer).

-Catholic writers have pointed to the successor of Emeritus Pope Benedict XVI to be a candidate for that role.
-We will see.
-And of course, Benedict XVI is still alive.
-Some question whether Francis can be pope with Benedict alive:
+Roman Catholic writers have pointed to the successor of Emeritus Pope Benedict XVI to be a candidate for that role.
+Some questioned whether Francis could have been pope since Benedict was then alive:

 Was Pope Benedict XVI Forced to Resign?